fahmiirsyadk/site/src/posts/articles/deconstruct-site.md

 ## Incomplete

-There are 2 kinds of people, people who like to focus on reflection but describe themselves with poetry or any journal & people who make websites like museums full of his latest works.
+There are two kinds of people: those who like to focus on reflection but describe themselves with poetry or any journal, and those who make websites like museums full of their latest works.

-The first one, they hold the concept of simplicity, fully focused on how they express themselves in writing.
+The first type holds the concept of simplicity and is entirely focused on how they express themselves in writing.
+The second type defines all imagination on the canvas.
-And the last one, they just (all in) express all their imagination on canvas.

-I'm the second type, admited that creating a personal website is difficult because the creators want to make the best website they have ever made.
+I'm the second type.
+Admittedly, creating a personal website is difficult because the creators want to make the best website they have ever made.
 They liken it to a canvas, painting according to the imagination and mood of the painter.
 They often lose track of time, making the artwork incomplete and the painter exhausted.
-Or halfway through, they get bored or bothered by another idea and throw away the canvas and start a new painting.
-The cycle never ends.
+Or, halfway through, they get bored or bothered by another idea, throw away the canvas, and start a new painting.
+This cycle never ends.

 <p class="text-neutral-500 text-sm w-[220px] h-0 xl:w-auto xl:h-auto xl:translate-x-0 xl:translate-y-0 translate-x-[42rem] translate-y-[-12rem]">
 The way to break it is to mark that the painting is <b>Done</b>.
 </p>

-> *After two years working, i mark this site Done.*
+> *After two years of working, I mark this site as "Done.*

 <p class="text-neutral-500 text-sm w-[220px] h-0 xl:w-auto xl:h-auto xl:translate-x-0 xl:translate-y-0 translate-x-[42rem] translate-y-[-3rem]">
 As version 1.0 :P